Peru & Bolivia Epic Adventure

 As you gaze out at these salt flats, it does indeed seem as if you’re on a different planet.
 It strikes you just how far from home you really are.
 All your worries, obligations and what-not, have no significance out here.
 And boy, does it feel good.

 Jump into your 4WDs to navigate the barren Bolivian Altiplano.
-You’ll make several stops that tell the story of the Salar, from a long forgotten train cemetery to the process of making table salt.
+You’ll make several stops that tell the story of the Salar, from a long-forgotten train cemetery to the process of making table salt.
 But the most impressive stop?
 Incahuasi Island, with 360-degree panoramic views and its surreal cacti forest, all of it surrounded by stark, white salt flats as far as the eye can see.

 Dinner tonight will be held at your hotel, made entirely of salt!
 You could lick the walls to double check but trust us, it’s 100 percent sodium chloride.

-Accommodation: Luna Salada Hotel or similar, Uyuni – Bolivia
+Accommodation: Luna Salada Hotel (or similar), Uyuni – Bolivia

 Included: Breakfast, Lunch & Dinner